 Brightsiding is a subcategory of gaslighting, which you probably know about by now.
 The important thing to remember is that if you tell someone who is in pain to be happy instead, you make alleviating your discomfort the most important thing in the situation.

-Ten years ago, Barbara Ehrenreich wrote an article in Harper’s that started with, “I hate hope.”
+Over a decade ago, Barbara Ehrenreich wrote an article in Harper’s that started with, “I hate hope.”
 Her piece was about the aggressive cult of positive thinking aimed at people with cancer who can no longer be told, “At least you don’t have cancer.”
 That’s where brightsiding peaks, and Ehrenreich’s anger at it was a revelation for me.
 Her essay became a book called Bright-Sided about reckless optimism and the damage it can do.

 My situation was less dramatic, but my positive thinking had almost destroyed me.
 At the time, I was trying to fight my way out of six years of being undermined, bullied and (occasionally) threatened during a doctoral program I feared had no place for me even though I hoped that I could make one.